 But the grandaddy of widget beers is Guinness, after all, they invented it.

 Started in 1759 in Dublin, Ireland, Guinness has become symbolic of Ireland.
-At 4.3% it is a lighter beer and lower in calories.
+At 4.3% it is a lighter beer and lower in calories (only 125 calories for a twelve once serving).
 They even tout health benefits by saying, "Guinness is good for you."
+I run this past my wife when she starts to complain that I've had too many beers.

 I discovered Guinness nearly forty years ago when it was in six ounce bottles in the local ShopRite.
 I've had it on and off since then, mostly when I go to an Irish place, but occasionally at home.
 I enjoyed a few pints in England and Ireland and the best pint I ever had was at the source when I toured the plant at Saint James Gate in Dublin.
 Even though there are others that I like better, I'll fall back on a Guinness often, mainly due to availability.
 You can get it almost anywhere.